All Episodes

 You don't want to ever be driving an empty truck or for as few miles as possible, right?

-So that's gotta be factored in.
+So that's got to be factored in.

-But definitely, especially s compared to six, eight months ago, where prices were really good for you guys, uh, it's gone down significantly, and you're right, the price of gas has gone up higher.
+But definitely, especially compared to six, eight months ago, where prices were really good for you guys, it's gone down significantly.

-Uh, because it's just not worth the wear and tear on their truck to to not make the the type of money that they're used to making.
+I know some guys that will even sit it out until load prices go higher because it's just not worth the wear and tear on their truck to not make the type of money that they're used to making.

 And so I had to absorb her income.